Recalling Governors: An Overview

 by Amy Zacks (contributor)

-Scott Walker was the third governor in U.S. history to face a recall election and the first to emerge victorious.
+Gavin Newsom was the fourth governor in U.S. history to face a recall election.
+Scott Walker, the third and most recent (in 2012), was the first to emerge victorious.
 In 1921, North Dakota Governor Lynn Frazier was removed from office following a dispute about state-owned industries.
-More recently, Gray Davis of California was recalled in 2003 after he was blamed for the state’s electricity crisis and the overall economic recession.
-Although Davis was the first governor removed in California, voters in that state had made 32 prior gubernatorial recall attempts including efforts targeting Ronald Reagan, Jerry Brown, Pete Wilson and every other California governor elected since 1968.
+Newsom, however, is the second California governor to face a recall election: Gray Davis (D) was recalled in 2003 after voters blamed him for the state’s electricity crisis and the overall economic recession.

 Gubernatorial Recall Elections in U.S. History